PSBVISION/Self-drivingJS_Part1/README.md

 ## Development

-Dash is designed to run completely offline on the `file://` protocol with no local server needed to serve resources.
+Motiv is designed to run completely offline on the `file://` protocol with no local server needed to serve resources.
 However, if any changes are made, Webpack is used to rebuild the sources into separate app and worker distributions.
 Development dependencies are downloaded with [npm](https://www.npmjs.com/get-npm).

 After making changes, build the project with: